 In which I review The Heat of the Day, Elizabeth Bowen’s 1948 novel about a woman living in through the London Blitz during World War II who suspects that her lover may be a spy.

 What it’s about: London, the early 1940s.
 Stella Rodney, an upper-class woman, lives in a rented flat in war-torn London.
 She is visited by an acquaintance named Harrison, who hints that Stella’s lover Robert is a spy, but promises to stay silent if Stella will become his mistress.
-Stella refuses him, and continues seeing Robert, deciding not to tell him of Harrison’s suspicions.
-Stella’s adult son Roderick visits her on overnight leave from the Army.
-He has recently inherited an Irish country estate, Mount Morris, from his father’s cousin Francis.
-Stella had attended Francis’ funeral a few months before, where she first met Harrison, who claimed to be Francis’ friend.
+Stella refuses him, and continues seeing Robert, keeping quiet about Harrison’s suspicions.
 Stella and Robert visit Robert’s eccentric family in the countryside, and ponders how well she knows him.
-She goes on alone to Mount Morris, a house she last visited as a young bride, and reflects on her earlier life.
-On her return to London, she tells Robert about Harrison’s accusations, which Robert angrily denies.
-Meanwhile, Roderick visits Francis’ widow Nettie, who has lived in a nursing home for most of her adult life.
-Nettie reveals that she feigned mental illness to get out of her marriage and live on her own terms.
-She also tells Roderick that that his father initiated his divorce from Stella because of his infidelity, contradicting the family’s view of Stella as the guilty party.
-Roderick and Stella have a terse phone call in which Stella confirms Nettie’s news.
-Harrison takes Stella to a down-at-heel restaurant, where she admits she lied about her role in the divorce to avoid looking like a fool.
-Harrison says that he knows she has spoken to Robert, who has since changed his behaviour to avoid detection, and that Robert will soon be arrested.
+She goes on alone to Mount Morris, an Irish country house recently inherited by Roderick.
+On her return to London, she tells Robert about Harrison’s accusations, which he angrily denies.
+She meets Harrison at a down-at-heel restaurant, who tells her Robert will soon be arrested.
 Stella hints to Harrison that she will sleep with him if this will delay Robert’s arrest.
-They are interrupted by Louie, a young married woman who once met Harrison at an outdoor music concert in Regent’s Park.
-Stella latches onto Louie, using her as an excuse to mock Harrison.
-Visibly hurt, Harrison suggests that both women leave without him, and Louie walks Stella home.
-Robert appears at Stella’s flat, admitting that he is a spy and is now close to capture.
-Stella is repelled by his treachery but loves him too much to abandon him.
-Robert insists on leaving via Stella’s roof, and falls or jumps to his death.
-Stella lies at Robert’s inquest to support a finding of accidental death, and keeps his spy activities secret.
-Harrison visits Stella again, who realises she has missed seeing him, as her only remaining link with Robert.
-Harrison explains that his first name is also Robert, and that he still loves her.
-On the day that peace is declared, Stella visits Roderick at Mount Morris and admits the truth about Robert’s death.
-The story ends with Louie becoming pregnant after an extra-marital affair; after her husband is killed in battle, she moves back to her seaside hometown, intending to raise her son as the widow of a dead war hero.
+They are interrupted by Louie, a young married woman who once met Harrison at a concert in Regent’s Park.
+Stella latches onto Louie, using her as an excuse to mock Harrison, who retreats.
+Robert appears at Stella’s flat, admitting that he is a spy and is now close to capture, and falls or jumps to his death from Stella’s roof.
+Stella lies at Robert’s inquest to support a finding of accidental death, keeping his spy activities secret.
+Harrison visits Stella again, and admits that he loves her; she realises she has missed seeing him as her only remaining link with Robert.
+On the day peace is declared, Stella visits Roderick at Mount Morris and admits the truth about Robert’s death.
+The story ends with Louie becoming pregnant after an extra-marital affair.
+After her husband is killed in battle, she moves back to her seaside hometown, intending to raise her son as the widow of a dead war hero.

 Why it’s a classic: Elizabeth Bowen published The Heat of the Day in 1948, just a few years after the time period it describes.
 By this point, she was already an established writer, having success with earlier novels The Last September, The House in Paris and The Death of the Heart, all featuring lives upended by war and a forensic interest in the decline of the land-owning upper classes.
 She mixed with members of the Bloomsbury Group and became friends with Virginia Woolf (whose diary entries about Bowen described her as “a very honourable horse faced, upper class hard constricted mind“) and became famous as a literary hostess at her flat near Regent’s Park during the 1930s.